 If you want a gloss tile on the wall and a continuous appearance, look for a range that offers the same tile in a matt finish for the floor to avoid slip hazards without sacrificing continuity.

 Consider also using the same tile but in a different format for subtle variation.
-So, you could choose a square version for the floor and rectangular for the walls, or vice versa.
+For example, you could choose a square version for the floor and rectangular for the walls, or vice versa.

 If you like the idea of contrasting wall and floor tiles, there’s a world of opportunity.
 Try colour on the walls and a quieter finish on the floor; make cleaning easier with a dark floor tile and light walls; pick pattern for one surface and plain for the other, and so on.